aws-samples/sagemaker-studio-mlflow-integration/README.md

 Make sure to read and accept models' end-user license agreements or EULA.

 Note:
 - You can deploy the solution to a different region from where you requested Base Model access.
-Please specify the `AWS_BEDROCK_REGION` env variable.
+To do that, adapt the [config.yaml](src/mlflow-gateway/config.yaml) and redeploy.
 - **While the Base Model access approval is instant, it might take several minutes to get access and see the list of models in the UI.**

 ![sample](images/enable-models.gif)